mrsalmon1976/playground-mistral-pgsql-rag/docs/mistral1 - embeddings.md

 # Saving embeddings to PostgreSQL

-Saving to the database using `Dapper` and the `PgVector` Dapper extension is now a piece of cake
+Saving to the database using `Dapper` and the `PgVector` Dapper extension is the easy part.

 1. Add pre-requisites to your solution: `Dapper`, `PgVector` and `PgVector.Dapper`